Biography

 Let me introduce myself – my name is Nicola Tallis and I am a British Historian.
 I was born in Cardiff, but I have spent most of my life living in Wiltshire.
 However, you are more likely to find me sat at my computer in the British Library or the National Archives, or perusing the treasures of a stately home or castle.

 I graduated from Bath Spa University with a first class BA Hons. degree in History in 2011, and from Royal Holloway College, University of London in 2013 with an MA in Public History.
 In 2013 I began studying for my PhD at the University of Winchester, where I have also taught History to undergraduates.
-My thesis, entitled ‘All the Queen’s Jewels, 1445-1548’, examined the jewellery collections of the Yorkist and early Tudor queens, and the role of jewels during this period.
+My thesis, entitled ‘All the Queen’s Jewels, 1445-1548’, examines the jewellery collections of the Yorkist and early Tudor queens, and the role of jewels during this period.
 It’s fascinating stuff!
 I completed my PhD and became Dr Tallis in 2019.

 You can follow my progress by ‘connecting’ with me via my social media channels below.